 Can it replace an editor?

 This is a tool for writers, not editors, so their reviews are irrelevant.
 Do you care if a professional swimmer posts a negative review about a pair of sneakers?
-You want to follow reviews by people who will use the software like you do.
-If you are a professional writer, blogger, article writer or ghost writer then hopefully you connected with my review as this is how I make my living.
+You want to follow reviews by people who will use the software as you do.
+If you are a professional writer, blogger, article writer, or ghostwriter then hopefully you connected with my review as this is how I make my living.